Enriching Yoga Retreat & Hiking in Vietnam 2026

 Try street food or dine together with the group.
 Dinner is not included in the price.

-Pick-up from the hotel in Hanoi and arrive at Sapa in the afternoon.
+Pick up from the hotel in Hanoi and arrive in Sapa in the afternoon.

 Breakfast and morning yoga at the hotel.